Remington and the Curse of the Zombadings

-Remington and the Curse of the Zombadings (Zombadings 1: Patayin sa Shokot si Remington) is a 2011 Filipino independent horror comedy film directed by Jade Castro, and starring Martin Escudero.
+Remington and the Curse of the Zombadings (Zombadings 1: Patayin sa Shokot si Remington) is a 2011 Filipino independent horror comedy film directed by Jade Castro and starring Martin Escudero.
 Castro co-wrote the screenplay with Raymond Lee and Michiko Yamamoto.
+It is the highest-grossing Filipino independent film in 2011.

 Plot

 Young Remington (Andre Salazar) has a habit of spotting gay men and loudly calling them "Bakla!" (a Filipino term for "gay").
 Everything changes during a trip to the cemetery, however, where he briefly encounters a grieving drag queen named Pops (Roderick Paulate) and taunts him for his sexuality.
 Infuriated, Pops swears that Remington would grow up to become gay on his 21st birthday, scaring the young boy.

-Many years later, an epidemic of murders of gay men erupts in the little town of Lucban, which Remington's mother Fe (Janice de Belen), a policewoman, and her co-policewoman Mimi (Angelica Kanapi) are unable to solve.
+Many years later, an epidemic of murders of gay men erupts in the little town of Lucban, which Remington's mother, Fe (Janice de Belen), a policewoman, and her co-policewoman Mimi (Angelica Kanapi) are unable to solve.
 Twenty-year old Remington (Martin Escudero) takes a peek at one such crime scene along with curious passersby in the nearest field when he chances upon a young woman named Hannah Montano (Lauren Young), who recently returned to her hometown, and tries getting to know her, only for her to shun his advances after learning who he is through his best friend Jigs (Kerbie Zamora).

 During a street basketball game with their friends, Remington notices a mysterious flying aura in the shape of a pink scarf (a manifestation of the curse) taunting his surroundings, which briefly distracted him until a basketball hits him.
 In an attempt to court Hannah further, Remington volunteers himself and Jigs to help paint her newly furnished house, only for her to spurn him further after revealing that he was the same little boy who once mocked her late father for being gay, earning him the ire of her grieving mother, Mrs. Montano (Eugene Domingo).

 That very same night, Remington dreamt of himself and Jigs taking a bath outside their home, only to be attacked by a buffed man wielding a razor, with a butterfly tattoo on his chest.
 He wakes up with cuts on his legs, having lost all his body hair.
-His father, Ed (John Regala) notices his new look during a drinking session with his homophobic friends Suarez (Daniel Fernando) and Serge (Leandro Baldemor) and proudly declares his son as a "real man" who is off to court women.
+His father, Ed (John Regala), notices his new look during a drinking session with his homophobic friends Suarez (Daniel Fernando) and Serge (Leandro Baldemor) and proudly declares his son as a "real man" who is off to court women.

 Meanwhile, as the murders in the barrio continue to persist, Remington tells his mother about his dream and tries helping her by identifying available suspects.
-Concerned, his mother asks if he might be closet gay, to which Remington adamantly denies.
+Concerned, his mother asks if he might be closeted gay, to which Remington adamantly denies.
 His mother berates him for not wanting to go to Manila for college and asks what he truly wants in his life, to which he doesn't reply.